jimmo/blog.jimmo.id.au/_posts/2017-02-25-zigbee-packet-capture.markdown

 * In Preferences > Protocols > Zigbee, set “Security Level” to AES-128 / 32-bit.
 * Edit the keys and add “5A:69:67:42:65:65:41:6C:6C:69:61:6E:63:65:30:39” with byte order “normal” and label something like “Zigbee Trust Center Link Key”.
 (Fun fact: that key is the hex of “ZigBeeAlliance09”).
-* Now grab a frame and open up “Zigbee Network Layer Data / Zigbee Security Header” and grab the transport key, and add it alongside the first key. *This key is private to your network and is given to devices during joining.*
+* Now get a device to join the network and you'll hopefully see a "Transport Key" message go past.
+Open up the “Zigbee Network Layer Data / Zigbee Security Header” and grab the transport key, and add it alongside the first key. *This key is private to your network and is given to devices during joining.*

 {% include figure.html url="/assets/img/1*OxiKK5gPMCF5KMlTjyzCrA.png" caption="Finding the transport key in the security header of a captured packet." %}